[Learn Korean I13] -(으)나 마나, -는 데다가, -는 셈이다

 First of all, let’s look at the first grammar, -(으)나 마나.

-This mainly follows verbs and means “to be no use doing/ even without doing.”
+This mainly follows verbs and means “to be of no use doing/ even without doing.”

-Korean people use this expression to mean the result is the same whether or not you do a certain thing.
+Korean people use this expression to mean the result is the same whether or not you do a sure thing.

-When you use (으)나 마나, you are kind of giving up the result so your face is going to be a little bit disappointed look like this.
+When you use -(으)나 마나, you are giving up the result, so your face is going to be a little bit disappointed, like this.

-Let’s see the usage of (으)나 마나.
-You use this grammar for mainly verbs.
+Let’s see the usage of -(으)나 마나.
+You use this grammar for the main verbs.

-You add -나 마나 to a verb which does not have a final consonant.
+You add -나 마나 to a verb that does not have a final consonant.

 You use -으나 마나 to a verb with a final consonant.